Music Demixing Challenge 2021: MDXDB21

 For the specific purpose of this challenge, we introduced a new test set, called MDXDB21.
 This test set is made of 30 songs, created by Sony Music Entertainment~(Japan) Inc.~(SMEJ) with the specific intent to use it for the evaluation of the MDX Challenge.
-The dataset was closed to the participants, only the organizers of the challenge could access it.
+The dataset was hidden from the participants, only the organizers of the challenge could access it.
 This allowed a fair comparison of the submissions.
+Here we provide details on the creation of the dataset: \begin{itemize} \item More than 20 songwriters were involved in the making of the 30 songs in the dataset, so that there is no overlap with existing songs in terms of composition and lyrics; \item The copyright of all 30 songs is managed by SMEJ so that MDXDB21 can be integrated easily with other datasets in the future, without any issue arising from copyright management; \item More than 10 mixing engineers were involved in the dataset creation with the aim of diversifying the mixing styles of the included songs; \item The loudness and tone across different songs were not normalized to any reference level, since these songs are not meant to be distributed on commercial platforms; \item To follow the tradition of past competitions like SiSEC, the mixture signal (i.e., the input to the models at evaluation time) is obtained as the simple summation of the individual target stems. \end{itemize}

 Table~\ref{tab:MDXDB21} shows a list of the songs included in MDXDB21.
 To give more diversity in genre and language, the dataset features also non-western and non-English songs.
 The table also provides a list of the instruments present in each song; this can help researchers understand under which conditions their models fail to perform the separation.
+More information about the loudness as well as stereo information for each song and its stems are given in the Appendix.